walicar/pyzmq_notes/README.md

 # PyZMQ notes
-A library of PyZMQ examples
+A library of PyZMQ v25.1.2 examples

-## TODO
+## Specs
-- Provide examples for all SOCKET types
+- simple server and client